kalpeshnehete/infracloud_assignment/README.md

        2] GET = localhost:8000/<shorturl>    # To open shortened url
        3] GET = localhost:8000/allurl        # To get all urls
        4] GET = localhost:8000               # Homepage

+-----OR-----
+If you have docker installed :

+1] Clone the repository and cd into the directory of docker-compose

+2] Run the command < docker-compose build >

+3] Run < docker-compose up >